revbayes/revbayes.github.io/tutorials/brownian/index.md

     sigma := 10^logSigma

-Using this approach we have specified a prior probability distribution on ‘sigma‘ between $10^{-5}$ to $10^5$ which should be broad enough to include all reasonable values.
-Since the rate of trait evolution ‘logSigma‘ is a stochastic variable and we want to estimate it, we need to add a sliding move on it.
-Remember that the sliding move proposes new values drawn from a window with width ‘delta‘ and is centered around the current values; thus it slides through the parameter space together with the current parameter value.
+Using this approach we have specified a prior probability distribution on `sigma` between $10^{-5}$ to $10^5$ which should be broad enough to include all reasonable values.
+Since the rate of trait evolution `logSigma` is a stochastic variable and we want to estimate it, we need to add a sliding move on it.
+Remember that the sliding move proposes new values drawn from a window with width `delta` and is centered around the current values; thus it slides through the parameter space together with the current parameter value.

     moves[++mvi] = mvSlide(logSigma, delta=1.0, tune=true, weight=2.0)

-Next, define a random variable from the univariate Brownian-Phylo-REML process, which we will call ‘logmass‘.
-We need to provide the tree variable ‘psi‘, some branch-specific rate multiplier parameter which we simply set to 1, the shared rate for this site ‘sigma‘ and the number of sites (number of continuous traits) that we use.
+Next, define a random variable from the univariate Brownian-Phylo-REML process, which we will call `logmass`.
+We need to provide the tree variable `psi`, some branch-specific rate multiplier parameter which we simply set to 1, the shared rate for this site `sigma` and the number of sites (number of continuous traits) that we use.

     logmass ~ dnPhyloBrownianREML(psi, branchRates=1.0, siteRates=sigma, nSites=1)